Here are some of the best features of laminate flooring:

 Laminate flooring's thin, transparent wear layer is incredibly strong and scratch-resistant.

-Because of laminate's base of high-density fiberboard, it has more bounce and "give" than hard floor coverings like stone, ceramic, porcelain, or concrete.
+Due to laminate's base of high-density fiberboard, it has more bounce and "give" than hard floor coverings like stone, ceramic, porcelain, or concrete.
 Drop a glass bottle on laminate flooring and there is a good chance that it will bounce.
 Drop that bottle on stone or ceramic and you have ten minutes of cleaning ahead of you.

 6. Laminate Is Easy to Clean and Maintain